Maine's OUI/DUI Laws and First, Second, and Third Conviction Penalties

 An OUI Conviction Doesn't Require Actual Driving in Maine

 "Operating" or "attempting to operate" a vehicle doesn't require actual movement.
 An impaired motorist who intends to drive the vehicle and takes a substantial step toward doing so can be convicted of an OUI.
+(Me.
+Rev. Stat. tit.
+29-A, § 2401 (2025); State v.
+Belhumeur, 128 A.3d 646 (Me.
+2015).)

-Maine's Misdemeanor and Felony OUI/DUI Conviction Penalties
+Maine's Misdemeanor and Felony OUI Conviction Penalties

 The possible jail, fines, and license-related penalties for an OUI conviction depend on the number of prior OUI convictions the driver has.
+Other factors, such as a high BAC, can increase the penalties for a conviction.

-Generally, only prior convictions within the last ten years count for sentencing purposes (often called a "washout" period).
+Generally, only prior convictions within the last 10 years count for sentencing purposes (often called a "washout" period).
+(Me.
+Rev. Stat. tit.
+29-A, § 2411 (2025).)

 • up to a year in jail (with a minimum of 96 hours when the driver refused alcohol testing)